Ghernandez1991/Germany-and-Japan-WWII-Firebombing-Webscrape/README.md

 The project uses beautiful soup to scrape the data and stores the results in dataframes.
 The dataframes are converted to CSV's.

-The Japan tableau workbook and be seen here
+The Japan tableau workbook can be seen here

 https://public.tableau.com/profile/gabriel.hernandez8655#!/vizhome/Japanesecitiesfirebombed/JapaneseCities